Prospects for detection of ultra high frequency gravitational waves from compact binary coalescenses with resonant cavities: Conclusion

 To summarize, the main new inputs of this work -- when compared with previous studies -- are the following.
 First, the frequency of the experiment does not fix the mass of the binary systems that could, in principle, be probed: a double degeneracy is at play.
-Second, and more importantly, the duration of the physical signal in the bandwidth of the instrument can be extremely small and taking this into account drastically reduces the usually assumed sensitivity, hence the number of expected events.
+Second, and more importantly, the duration of the physical signal in the bandwidth of the instrument can be extremely small and taking this into account drastically reduces some of the usually assumed sensitivities, hence the number of expected events.
 This is especially relevant for systems generating the higher strain.
-Third, for those systems, the limited sampling rate -- associated with the fixed bandwidth -- does not even allow to measure the signal optimally during this very brief time.
-This reduces even further the sensitivity.
+Third, the combined effect of the noise averaging associated with the limited sampling rate with the partial cavity charging leads to a decrease of the effective quality factor reducing further -- by many orders of magnitude -- the sensitivity.
+Interestingly, when all the experimental effects are taken into account, the maximum probed distance does {\it not} depend anymore on the mass above $10^{-12}$ solar mass.